CEOs get the board they deserve! Harsh, but true.

 Anatomy of a light-lifter

 What’s a light-lifter?
 This is a person who comes to one meeting a year, and doesn’t return the CEO’s phone calls, or leaves a 6 am voicemail in response saying, “Tag, you’re it.”
 Light-lifters promise to do this and that, but then you never hear back from them.
-Talking to many such board members over the years, I’ve learned that they often believe their chief contribution is to permit your nonprofit to associate with their name.
+Many board members believe their chief contribution is to permit your nonprofit to associate with their name.
 “I’m vice president of XYZ Bank.
 I’m on your board.
 Isn’t that enough?”
 They don’t solicit their personal contacts.
 They don’t roll up their sleeves.
 Many don’t even include your agency in their own giving.
 In their DNA, they don’t see a problem.
 Worse, many stick around for a long time creating a tremendous disadvantage for your nonprofit.
 Boards full of light-lifters remain stuck at the founding stage of board development.

 The 3 stages of board development